 Zinc and fertility

-Zinc is a very important trace mineral for proper male sexual functions.
+Zinc is an important trace mineral for proper male sexual functions.
 It is mainly found in the prostate, testes, and semen.

-It is a key element for the male reproduction process.
+It is a key element for the male reproduction process and increased sex drive!
 Zinc is responsible for (12):

 - hormone metabolism